 Our new nation had somewhat of a reputation for fractiousness and was currently being slandered by the British government as an experiment about to end in anarchy.
-The British were at the time still not with the program and believed the American Revolution to be a perverse historical anomaly.
+The British were still not with the program at the time and believed the American Revolution to be a perverse historical anomaly.

-Unfortunately, our current administration would rather withdraw from each provocation and draw a new red line than to learn the lesson of history that you cannot sacrifice the freedom of others in the hopes that the tyrant will spare you.
+Unfortunately, our current administration would rather withdraw from each provocation and draw a new red line than learn the lesson of history that you cannot sacrifice the freedom of others in the hopes that the tyrant will spare you.

 But, as in the past, our military will endure and stay as ready as possible under the unenlightened constraints of a commander-in-chief, which is more comfortable playing politics than looking after our national defense and veterans.
 With what is going on in 2022, it may be more complex than ever.
 However, they will prevail.

 Let’s continue to honor their sacrifices in hopes that someday, we’ll elect a more enlightened president…